Fire Safety Agreement: Flame Effects in Camps

 Flame Effect Definition

-Flame Effect is defined as “The combustion of solids, liquids, or gases to produce thermal, physical, visual, or audible phenomena before an audience.”
+Flame effect is defined as “The combustion of solids, liquids, or gasses to produce thermal, physical, visual, or audible phenomena before an audience.”
 This includes all flames that are automated, switched, pressurized or having any other action than simply being lit on fire; as well as projects using propane or other liquid or gaseous fuels.
+Burn barrels that burn wood are not considered flame effects.

 Fire Art Safety Team (FAST)

-Burning Man has developed a Fire Art Safety Team (FAST) whose mission is to provide experienced support for fire artists and to ensure the safe use of fire at the Burning Man Event.
-FAST comprises artists, fire safety personnel and industry professionals who will Assist artists in the safe execution of Open Fire, Flame Effects, and/or Pyrotechnics in installations, theme camps and mutant vehicles.
-FAST will inspect artworks incorporating fire and issue the appropriate Burn License(s) once the artwork has been approved.
+Burning Man has a Fire Art Safety Team (FAST) whose mission is to provide experienced support for fire artists and camps and to ensure the safe use of fire at the Burning Man event.
+FAST is made up of artists, fire safety personnel and industry professionals who assist artists in the safe execution of open fire, flame effects, and pyrotechnics in their artworks, camps and mutant vehicles.
+FAST will inspect artworks incorporating fire and issue the appropriate burn license(s) once the artwork has been approved.

-A FAST Artist Liaison will work with the Artist and Fire Safety Liaison during the pre-Event evaluation process.
-Take advantage of FAST’s experience in planning your artwork.
+A FAST Artist Liaison will work with the artist and Fire Safety Liaison during the pre-event evaluation process.
+Take advantage of FAST’s experience when planning your artwork.

 Fire Art & Event Stipulations

-Burning Man’s agreements with the U.S. Bureau of Land Management are in the form of Event Stipulations, which state that for public safety reasons, artworks utilizing Open Fire, Flame Effects and/or Pyrotechnics require safety inspection and approval in the form of a Burn License (laminate).
+Burning Man’s agreements with the U.S. Bureau of Land Management are in the form of event stipulations, which state that for public safety reasons, artworks utilizing open fire, flame effects or pyrotechnics require safety inspection and approval in the form of a burn license (laminate) issued and signed by a member of FAST.

 Safety Responsibility For Flame Effect Art

-It is the responsibility of the Artist to secure FAST approval for their Flame Effect installation, initially based on submitted documentation, and ultimately based on a physical inspection of the construction and operating characteristics of the installation.
-Evidence of approval to operate a Flame Effect is in the form of a Burn License (laminate) issued and signed by a member of FAST.
+It is the responsibility of the artist to secure FAST approval for their flame effect installation, initially based on submitted documentation, and ultimately based on a physical inspection of the construction and operating characteristics of the installation.
+Evidence of approval by FAST to operate a flame effect is in the form of a burn license (laminate).

 Fire Art Approval Process

-The approval process for your fire art project involves a number of steps, starting well before you depart for Black Rock City, and culminating at the Event.
-This multiple-step approval process is not meant to bog Artists down, but rather to ensure that all safety requirements are adhered to.
+The approval process for your fire art project involves a number of steps, starting well before you depart for Black Rock City, and culminating at the event.
+This multiple-step approval process is not meant to bog camps down, but rather to ensure that they adhere to all safety requirements.
+Those steps are:

-1. Designate qualified persons to fill the following Project Team roles (defined below): Fire Safety Liaison and Leave No Trace Lead.
+1. Designate qualified persons to fill the following project team roles (defined below): Fire Safety Liaison and Leave No Trace (LNT) Lead.

-2. Complete and submit the Art Installation questionnaire, including:
+2. Complete and submit the Placed Art Questionnaire, including:

 • Fire Safety Liaison name and contact information